AdrianWilczynski/AgGrid.InfiniteRowModel/README.md

 ## How to use?

-- Add `AgGrid.InfiniteRowModel` package to your ASP.NET Core project.
+- Add `AgGrid.InfiniteRowModel` (or `AgGrid.InfiniteRowModel.EntityFrameworkCore` for async methods) package to your ASP.NET Core project.
 - Call `GetInfiniteRowModelBlock` extension method on chosen `DbSet`/`IQueryable` and pass `IGetRowsParams` (without `context`) from AG Grid's `datasource`.
 You can pass deserialized object (of type `GetRowsParams`) or JSON string.
 - Pass the result (`rowsThisBlock` and `lastRow`) to `successCallback` of your `datasource` (see sample code below).